astronomer/docs/learn/airflow-dbt.md

 <CodeBlock language="python">{airflow_dbt_bashoperator}</CodeBlock>

-Using the `BashOperator` to run `dbt run` and other dbt commands be useful during development.
+Using the `BashOperator` to run `dbt run` and other dbt commands can be useful during development.
 However, running dbt at the project level has a couple of issues:

 - There is low observability into what execution state the project is in.
 - Failures are absolute and require all models in a project to be run again, which can be costly.

 ### Using a manifest file

 Using a dbt-generated `manifest.json` file gives you more visibility into the steps dbt is running in each task.
 This file is generated in the target directory of your `dbt` project and contains its full representation.
 For more information on this file, see the [dbt documentation](https://docs.getdbt.com/reference/dbt-artifacts/).

-You can learn more about a manifest-based dbt and Airflow project structure, view example code, and read about the `DbtDagParser` in a 3-part blog post series on [Building a Scalable Analytics Architecture With Airflow and dbt](https://www.astronomer.io/blog/airflow-dbt-1/) ([Part 2](https://www.astronomer.io/blog/airflow-dbt-2/), [Part 3](https://www.astronomer.io/blog/airflow-dbt-3/)).
+You can learn more about a manifest-based dbt and Airflow project structure, view example code, and read about the `DbtDagParser` in a 3-part blog post series on [Building a Scalable Analytics Architecture With Airflow and dbt](https://www.astronomer.io/blog/airflow-dbt-1/).

 ## Conclusion